brooksrog8/blog/src/posts/post3.md

 Before blindly searching for strings in IDA, it's a good idea to understand how an application can get a users location.

-However if you don't care and just want to see the results you can move onto the next section.
+However if you don't care and just want to see the results you can move onto the next section (Getting Geo Location).

 There's multiple ways an engineer could get a users location.
-For this module it will be a bit harder to narrow down which methods they would be most likely to use, since it defaults to run at startup and upon running the exe alone, in task manager it hooks the main Opera.exe then quits.
-Also it doesn't run if the Opera.exe is ran directly so we can for sure rule out any HTLM5 Geolocation API methods, at least for this module.
+For this module it will be a bit harder to narrow down which methods they would be most likely to use because unlike the main browser exe, it's not ran in a sandboxed environment, so no restrictions for direct access to Windows API's

+For runtime behavior, it starts 2 processes of itself, hooks opera.exe, then quits the 3 instances.

-I won't be going into detail about each method, but what I did was look into an overview and looked at what code, API's, or keywords that were being used to help make my search more efficient.
+I won't be going into detail on how the code for each Windows Location API works, but what I did was get an overview of keywords and strategies they were using to help make my search more efficient.

-Some of the most popular strategies we can look at for getting this user data could be:
+Some possible methods we can look at for getting this user data for this module could be:

 - Windows Location API
-- WIFI and IP Geolocation Services
+- Querying external Geolocation API's
-- Using GPS Hardware Directly
-- Using Sensor APIs

 Starting with Windows Location API.
 Using this method, the developer has potential to:
 - Use a geofence: Receive notifications when the user's device has entered or left an area of interest.